-It became apparent to Francesca’s family that although she claimed that she was completing various tasks around the house, the reality was Francesca was no longer coping alone.
-Therefore their search for additional support began.
-Francesca’s daughter said, “After my mother was diagnosed with Alzheimer’s I was thrown into a confusing world of trying to find suitable care for her.
-After much research, it was an enormous relief to find Blue Sky Enabling, as they take a professional pride in treating their elderly people with respect and a genuine concern to make their lives stimulating and comfortable.”
+Lilly’s family were the one’s to get in contact with Blue Sky Enabling in the first instance.
+A little while down the line, and in relation to the family’s search for care, Lilly’s daughter said to us, “After my mother was diagnosed with Alzheimer’s I was thrown into a confusing world of trying to find suitable care for her.
+In the end, it was an enormous relief to have found Blue Sky Enabling, as you treat people with respect and a genuine concern to make their lives stimulating and comfortable.”